nicklafferty/craftycody/content/crochet/free-pattern-kawaii-bear-phone-case.md

 ## Materials

+1. G-hook
+2. Light brown, pink, black, and white yarn (all weight 4)
+3. Yarn needle

 ## Pattern

-As a note, I have a Pixel 7 so that's what this case fits.
+As a note, I have a **Pixel 7** so that's what this case fits.
 It's easily customizable, however.
-Just make a starting chain as wide as your phone then crochet as many rounds up as you need to get the right height.
+Make a starting chain as wide as your phone then crochet as many rounds up as you need to get the right height.